tomma24ss/orsi-video-platform/README.md

 ## 📝 Usage Instructions

 1. **Uploading Videos**
    - Use the frontend to upload `.mp4` files.
-- The API will automatically rename files if duplicates exist (e.g., `video.mp4` -> `video_2.mp4`).
+   - Progress is shown in real-time while the AI job processes the video.

+2. **Tracking AI Job Status**
+   - A progress bar is displayed in the frontend for each uploaded video until processing is complete.

-2. **Viewing Videos**
+3. **Viewing Processed Videos**

-- Uploaded videos will be listed and can be played directly in the frontend.
+   - Processed videos will appear automatically in the "Processed Videos" section.

-3. **Deleting Videos**
+4. **Viewing Metadata**
+   - For each processed video, click on the **"View Metadata"** button to display AI-generated data.

+5. **Deleting Videos or Metadata**
-- Use the frontend to delete any video.
+   - Use the frontend to delete any uploaded, processed video, or its metadata.

 ---

 ## 🧹 Cleanup Instructions

-If any resources need to be cleaned manually:
+If resources need to be cleaned manually:

 ```bash
 kubectl delete all --all --ignore-not-found